Amthieu/myvizzo/website/tmp/VIZZO_COPYWRITING_GUIDE.md

 ```

 **Key Distinction:**
-- **vizzo.shop** = Attract, educate, convert.
+- **myvizzo.com** = Attract, educate, convert.
 This is the public-facing brand.
 Optimized for SEO, designed for conversion.
-- **app.vizzo.shop** = Retain, serve, delight.
+- **app.myvizzo.com** = Retain, serve, delight.
 This is the product.
 Optimized for usability, designed for daily use.

 The main website should never try to explain every dashboard feature.
 It should create desire to access the dashboard.